A loan against insurance policy allows you to use your life insurance policy as collateral to help fund your needs without Read More...

 KYC documents are mandatory to comply with regulatory guidelines and verify your identity.
 These mainly include a copy of a government-issued photo ID (such as your driver’s license, passport, or Aadhaar card), proof of address (utility bill, rental agreement, etc.), and passport-sized photographs.
 These documents establish your identity and address.

 It is important to first ensure that your life insurance policy qualifies for a loan, as only certain types of policies are eligible.
 If you hold a life insurance plan or ULIPs (Unit Linked Insurance Plans), you can apply for a loan against an insurance policy.
-This is because, unlike traditional insurance policies, ULIPs offer life insurance coverage that provides investment options in areas like shares, stocks, and bonds.
+This is because, unlike traditional insurance policies, ULIPs offer life insurance coverage that provides investment plans in areas like shares, stocks, and bonds.
 Plus, ULIP policies are considered the best option for taking a loan against a life insurance policy.

 So, when you opt for a ULIP policy, other than getting the dual benefit of insurance and investment in one plan, you also get the feature of availing a loan against it.
 Therefore, if you plan to apply for a loan of this kind in the future, you must buy life insurance first.